cinight/ShadersForFun/README.md

 Most shader in this repo works for Built-in RP, and it will also work in older unity versions as Built-in RP didn't change for years. \
 Some of these Built-in RP shaders will also work for URP but note that they are not SRP batcher compatible.
 Need some small work to convert them properly. \
-Shaders named with URP will only work for URP.
+Shaders named with URP/HDRP will only work for URP/HDRP.

 | Scene | Image |
 | - | - |